humaidq/dotfiles/README.md

 ## Goal

-sifrOS is an opinionated but modular framework for NixOS for my use case.
-The goal is to build a framework for me, so your use case and requirements might be different.

-The repository is modular, you should be able to set your username
+sifrOS is an opinionated but modular framework for NixOS, tailored to my use case.
+The goal is to create a reusable configuration for all my computer systems.
+This repository is modular, you should be able to set your username by setting a single option.

 ### Features

 - Secure by default
     - The system is configured to be secured by default, enabling firewall and hardening system and kernel settings.
     - We aim with security through simplicity by using a minimal set of software per module.
-    - Firefox is configured to use uBlock Origin by default, and enable anti-fingerprinting settings and more.
+    - Firefox is configured to use uBlock Origin by default, and enable anti-fingerprinting settings, DuckDuckGo by default.
-- Properly configured window manager/desktop environments
+- Properly configured desktop environment
+    - Gnome only for now.
 - Modular
     - Components are separated by modules, and the configuration is available as Flakes.
-    - User information can be set as an option.
+    - User information can be set as an option, username is not hardcoded.
 - Clean
     - The system follows a common theme and branding.
     - A minimal boot screen, login menu, and desktop.